Home » Blog » Music Teachers Tips » Ideas and Techniques » 11 Easy Ways to Involve ALL Students in Elementary Music Classes

 Lip Sing and Magic Microphone

-“Lip singing” helps students learn the words, rhythm, and melody in a non-threatening, fun way.
 When you’re learning a new song, consider holding lip singing contests to see who can best match the teacher’s voice without making a sound.
-Consider giving a small token to the winner(s) if your school gives out “tickets” or other rewards.
 Students will go all out to win these lip singing contests.

 For K-2 students, try using “magic microphones” when you lip sing.

-- Make a fist and hold it up to your mouth.
-This becomes the microphone.
+• Make a fist and hold it to your mouth like a microphone.

 Choose Fun Quality Music That Engages All Students